 ‘Onboard flights, crew have additionally been provided with gloves and eye protection,’ explains Haughton.
 ‘Strict protocols have been put in place for staff layovers, with all cabin crew sequestered to their hotel rooms and barred from contact with the local population.’

-If I’m not able to fly, can I get a refund for my flight?
+If I’m not able to fly, how can I change or cancel my flight?

 Do you still have a question?
 Try reading these COVID-19 FAQs.